-Assets can be a business, real estate, paper assets like stocks, bonds etc. Anything that brings money in your bank account.
+Assets can be a business, real estate, paper assets like stocks, bonds etc. Anything that brings money to your bank account.

-For example, if you buy stocks and its price appreciates, it will bring money to your pocket.
+For example, if you buy stocks and their price appreciates, it will bring money to your pocket.

 If you have a business and it’s growing, then again it will bring money to your pocket in future and hence, can be termed as an asset.

 On the other hand, liabilities can be your expensive car, a big house bought on the mortgage with excessive maintenance and running charges, expensive phones etc. These are those materials that take money from your pocket.

 The concept of ‘money in’ and ‘money out’ is good enough to define assets and liabilities.